mvermont19/project2/README.md

 Analysis:

-1. High of each crypto
+1. High of each crypto for most recent day
-2. Low of each crytpo
+2. Low of each crytpo for most recent day
 3. Pick date range
   1. Specific coin
   2. All coins